apache/arrow/docs/source/format/CProtocol.rst

 * Allow integration without an explicit dependency (either at compile-time or runtime) on the Arrow software project.

-Ideally, the Arrow C data protocol can become a low-level *lingua franca* for sharing columnar data at runtime and establish Arrow as the universal building block in the columnar processing ecosystem.
+Ideally, the Arrow C data interface can become a low-level *lingua franca* for sharing columnar data at runtime and establish Arrow as the universal building block in the columnar processing ecosystem.